yan-2/YASC/readme.md

 + Recorder sound improvement at high frequency.
 + Hint of keys and actions in Dino game.
 + Customize note options.
++ Support the function to record and playback in performance.